The Person, that Calls Itself 'I'

 Buddhists believe only the 'Person' is real.

 just the 'I'

-The 'I' is just a dream, is a piece of cloth a Person's brain tailors for itself and wears every day.
+The 'I' is just a dream, it's like a piece of cloth a Person's brain "tailored" for itself and wears every day.

 For most people it's the other way around.